Transaction enrollment requests

 Stedi automatically does the following when importing enrollment requests from a CSV file:

-- Creates provider records as needed.
-Stedi creates a new provider record for each unique combination of NPI and tax ID in the CSV file.
+- Creates a new provider record for each unique combination of NPI and tax ID in the CSV file.
 For example, these two providers would be created as separate records even though they have the same name and NPI:

-John Doe, NPI: 1999999984, Tax ID: 987654321John Doe, NPI: 1999999984, Tax ID: 123456789When a row in your CSV file contains an NPI and tax ID that match an existing provider record, Stedi overwrites the existing provider record with the information in the CSV file.
+John Doe, NPI: 1999999984, Tax ID: 987654321John Doe, NPI: 1999999984, Tax ID: 123456789When a row in your CSV file contains an NPI and tax ID that match an existing provider record in your account, Stedi overwrites the existing provider record with the information in the CSV file.
 Any changes (such as updated address or contact information) aren't automatically applied to existing enrollment requests for that provider, only to requests created after Stedi updated the record.

 - Removes duplicate rows to prevent duplicate requests.

-- Checks for errors.
-Stedi imports valid rows and skips any that contain errors.
+- Skips rows that contain errors.
 For example, if a row contains an invalid NPI, Stedi skips that row and imports the rest of the file.
+Review the import status report to understand which rows were skipped and why.

 Import status report